 X.6.E.
 Adjustment of the forestay, shrouds, spreaders or jumpers during a race is prohibited.
-A short length of elastic cord may be used to keep the forestay tensioned, but it cannot apply more than 10 lbs of force.
+Automatic adjustment by use of shock cord, rope or other elastic material is prohibited.

 X.6.F.
 Mid-stay adjusters on the mast are prohibited.